Skip to content

 Announce the release of the new product at least seven days in advance via social media and email.

-As soon as the product launches, state that it is limited; this is geared to leverage scarcity and drive sales early.
+As soon as the product launches, state that it is limited; this is intended to leverage scarcity and drive early sales.

 You can use emails, social media, and Facebook ad campaigns to generate more interest early on.

-Let influencers in early on and ask them to start talking about your product from the launch, so that people can start purchasing instantly.
+Let influencers in early and ask them to start talking about your product from launch, so people can start purchasing immediately.

 11. Have An Official Launch Event

-On product launch day, an official product event sets the tone for the launch.
+On product launch day, an official event sets the tone.
 There are various marvelous new product launch ideas to consider, but not limited to the following;

-Most importantly, it is essential to ensure that you generate maximum interest while leveraging each platform to its fullest potential.
+Most importantly, it is essential to generate maximum interest while leveraging each platform to its fullest potential.

 Product Launch Mistakes To Avoid